-Posted By The Law Offices of Eugene G. Bruno, P.C.
-Posted in: Pedestrian Accident.
+Posted By Eugene Bruno & Associates Posted in: Pedestrian Accident.

 When you’re involved in an accident it is extremely tragic.
 It’s even more tragic when you’re a pedestrian.
 An oncoming vehicle weighing over two tons hits you and you’re severely injured.
 It’s extremely scary!
 The whole situation is dangerous.
 The driver should’ve been more careful, they should’ve seen you and they should’ve been cautious of you.
 It’s even scarier when the driver hits and injuries your child.
 It’s essential to know that the driver of the vehicle did owe you a duty of care.
 It’s their job to be careful.
 However, it’s also your job to be careful as a pedestrian.
 You need to exercise care when walking outside.
 It’s also important to know the driver’s duty of care when it comes to children.

 As a driver, it is your duty to use a reasonable amount of care with other drivers on the road, pedestrians, and anyone you may encounter on the road.
 If this care is not used then it produces negligence.
 There are several examples of drivers not using their duty of care.
 One example of this would be if a driver was drinking and driving when they hit a pedestrian.
 Other examples of this would be if the driver was speeding, they didn’t use their signal to turn, they were driving distracted (like using their phone to text), they failed to yield for pedestrians, or they disregarded the weather while driving or disregarded traffic.